 How do you know you fell in love with him first anyway?
 So you fell in love with him the instant you saw him?
 Miaka could’ve had it the same way.
 You both met him at the exact same time.

 Okay, enough badmouthing, time for some positive.

-Miaka is a brave girl I guess, but she’s brave in the sense of stupid with love brave.
-If Tamahome’s in danger she will brave even the most horrible things to get to him.
+Miaka is a brave girl, I suppose, but she’s brave in the sense of ‘stupid with love’ brave.
+If Tamahome’s in danger, she will brave even the most horrible things to get to him.
 The problem with this is that she has nothing to back this up and almost always requires a rescue afterwards.
 So, though it is noble, it also puts her in way more damsel in distress moments.
 She doesn’t think things through in this regard and tends to make matters worse.

 And uhh…..I got nothing else.

-Tamahome’s pretty okay.
-There’s really nothing fantastic about him and he’s pretty funny in the first handful of episodes because of his obsession with money.
-Of course it gets slightly less funny when you realize that he’s obsessed with money because he’s trying to make it for his poor family; several younger siblings and an ill father.
+Tamahome: Tamahome’s pretty okay.
+There’s really nothing fantastic about him, and he’s pretty funny in the first handful of episodes because of his obsession with money.
+Of course, it gets slightly less funny when you realize that he’s obsessed with money because he’s trying to save it for his poor family – several younger siblings and an ill father.

-Later he just gets kinda bland.
-His one mindset is to protect Miaka, so his personality after a certain event happens just turns him into a cookie cutter “Knight in shining armor in love with the princess…err priestess” Actually, considering he’s a character in a book, that might actually be extremely fitting.
+Later, he just gets kinda bland.
+His one mindset is to protect Miaka, so his personality after a certain event happens just turns him into a cookie cutter “Knight in shining armor in love with the princess…err priestess.”
+Actually, considering he’s a character in a book, that might be extremely fitting.

 Other than the aforementioned speech impediment (MIAAAAAAAAAAKAAAAAAAAAAAAAAAAAAA!!!!) nothing really irks me about him that much.
 Sometimes he’s almost as dumb as Miaka is, though.